cajaun/laminar/README.md

 # Laminar

-A reusable React Native animation system for morphing text and numeric values with smooth, continuous visual transformations.
-Instead of unmounting and remounting UI, Laminar preserves visual continuity so labels, counters, and prices feel like they evolve into their next state.
+Laminar is a React Native animation system for morphing text and numeric strings.
+It is built around one exported component, `MorphingText`, which can animate ordinary text or digit-aware numeric values.

+The goal is simple: when a value changes, the user should be able to understand the change without seeing a hard swap, a layout jump, or a clipped intermediate state.

-**Replace abrupt content swaps with fluid motion that feels natural and intentional.**
+**Replace abrupt content swaps with motion that explains what changed.**

 ## Demo